jonlunsford/jquery-inline-validate/README.md

 The API was built to be extensible so feel free to contribute, and keep an eye out for new methods in the future.

-### Usage
+#### Usage

-The API is accessed through the data object attached to the form element you call the plugin on, link this:
+The API is accessed through the data object attached to the form element you call the plugin on, like this:

 ```JavaScript
 var plugin = $("#validate-me").data("plugin_inlineValidate");